Conditions Obstructive sleep apnea (OSA)

 What is sleep apnea?

 Many people with obstructive sleep apnea (OSA) actually sleep enough, but still feel tired and sleepy during the daytime.
-This is because sufferers find it difficult to breathe while sleeping and have their breathing interrupted – usually without noticing it.
+This is because they have breathing difficulties while sleeping and have their breathing interrupted – usually without noticing it.
 Over the long term, sleep apnea increases the risk of other illnesses.
-It can also very directly and severely impact one's quality of life.
+It can also directly and severely impact one’s quality of life.

 What are the symptoms of sleep apnea?

 People with obstructive sleep apnea usually snore very loudly.
-While they sleep their breathing is usually shallow (hypopnea) and they have breathing interruptions (apneas) that last over 10 seconds.
+While they sleep, their breathing is usually shallow and they have breathing interruptions (apneas) that last over 10 seconds.
 Snoring is harmless in itself.
 But if the breathing is also interrupted, it is a case of sleep apnea.

 Symptoms that may indicate sleep apnea: